ncbi/ribovore/00README.txt

 3     00004::Nanoarchaeum_equitans::AJ318041         SSU.Archaea            plus   PASS  -
 4     00121::Thermococcus_celer::M21529              SSU.Archaea            plus   PASS  -
 5     random                                         -                          -  FAIL  no_hits
-6     00115::Pyrococcus_furiosus::U20163|g643670     SSU.Archaea            minus  FAIL  opposite_strand
+6     00115::Pyrococcus_furiosus::U20163|g643670     SSU.Archaea            minus  PASS  -
 7     00035::Bacteroides_fragilis::M61006|g143965    SSU.Bacteria           plus   PASS  -
 8     01106::Bacillus_subtilis::K00637               SSU.Bacteria           plus   PASS  -
 9     00072::Chlamydia_trachomatis.::AE001345        SSU.Bacteria           plus   PASS  -
-10    01351::Mycoplasma_gallisepticum::M22441        SSU.Bacteria           minus  FAIL  opposite_strand
+10    01351::Mycoplasma_gallisepticum::M22441        SSU.Bacteria           minus  PASS  -
 11    00224::Rickettsia_prowazekii.::AJ235272        SSU.Bacteria           plus   PASS  -
 12    01223::Audouinella_hermannii.::AF026040        SSU.Eukarya            plus   PASS  -
 13    01240::Batrachospermum_gelatinosum.::AF026045  SSU.Eukarya            plus   PASS  -
 14    00220::Euplotes_aediculatus.::M14590           SSU.Eukarya            plus   PASS  -
-15    00229::Oxytricha_granulifera.::AF164122        SSU.Eukarya            minus  FAIL  opposite_strand
+15    00229::Oxytricha_granulifera.::AF164122        SSU.Eukarya            minus  PASS  -
 16    01710::Oryza_sativa.::X00755                   SSU.Eukarya            plus   PASS  -
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Long file is not shown because it is so wide.
-An example is in testfiles/example.long.txt.
+An example is in testfiles/test.ribotyper.long.out

 Currently, there are five possible reasons that a sequence can
 "FAIL".
-Reasons 1, 2 and 3 are possible in all runs of the
+Reasons 1 and 2 are possible in all runs of the
 program.
-However, users will never see Reasons 4 or 5 unless they use
+However, users will never see Reasons 3, 4 or 5 unless they
-command line options as explained below in the explanations of those
+use command line options as explained below in the explanations of
-Reasons.
+those Reasons.

 Reason 1: "no_hits": No hits to any models above the minimum score
           threshold were found.
 The minimum score threshold is